important alert

 How many candidates will be considered for the January 2026 fire academy?

-Approximately 12-18 candidates will be considered for the January 2026 fire academy.
+Approximately 12-28 candidates will be considered for the January 2026 fire academy.
 Candidates (including alternates) considered for the January 2026 fire academy will be notified by email by August 15.
 2025.
 Additional alternates may be contacted as needed at a later date.
+Only candidates from the following eligible hire lists will be contacted:

 What is the projected hire date from Entry Level Recruitment 2024-00172?

-The projected hire date for future academies is July 2025 and January 2026.
+The projected hire date for a future academy is January 2026.
 Subject to change.

 What shift schedule does PF&R have?